smithy-lang/smithy/docs/source-2.0/additional-specs/smoke-tests.rst

 ===========

-Smoke tests are small, simple tests intended to uncover large issues by ensuring basic functionality works as expected.
-In Smithy, these tests are used to make sure clients can successfully make a request to a live service, and that the service responds as expected.
+Smoke tests are small, simple tests intended to uncover large issues by ensuring core functionality works as expected.
+In Smithy, these tests are used to make sure clients can successfully make a request to a live service, and that the service responds with the right kind of response.

 --------